AvatarBecker/USB2MDIO_PY/README.md

 `python3 usb2mdio.py <com_port> [script_file]`

-'script_file' can be in TI's format of USB2MDIO_PY's extended format.
+'script_file' can be in TI's format or USB2MDIO_PY's extended format.
 Check out the syntax below.

 If no script is passed, a CLI opens, where the following commands are possible: